Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Use LED light, which is less harmful, so much less harmful light.
 Warn users not to look directly at it.
-(The old Mercury tube, if used for some reason, is fairly soft UV and was on sale to the general public so the wavelength is at the safer end of the UV spectrum.
-The experiment is set up so that it is not easy to look directly at the UV light).
 Avoid prolonged skin exposure.
 In the event of an accident, call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2